 The Field

 Supply Chain Management is how business gets done.
 Supply chain management spans all movement and storage of raw materials, work-in-process inventory, and finished goods from point-of-origin to point-of-consumption.
-According to the Bureau of Labor Statistics, Supply Chain Management is projected to be one of the fastest growing industries in recent years with employment increasing 83 percent in 2008.
+According to the Bureau of Labor Statistics, Supply Chain Management is projected to be one of the fastest growing industries in recent years.
 [Read Poets & Quants article about "Why Supply Chain Management Has Become A Hot Major At Business Schools," featuring Rutgers Business School.]

 Countless firms rely on new technologies and the coordination of processes to expedite the distribution of goods.
 The use of computers to analyze work routines in order to optimize the use of available labor has led to increases in productivity.
 Modern systems development and related processes have created an entirely new set of integrated operations management functions, which require managers of supply chains, resource managers of material or manufacturing resources planning (MRP), and process and inventory control managers.